Can Vanderbilt upset Alabama again? Model reveals CFB best bets for Week 6

 The Week 6 college football schedule is packed with matchups that could determine which teams make the College Football Playoff.
 Two undefeated SEC foes are set to square off when the No. 10 Alabama Crimson Tide host the No. 16 Vanderbilt Commodores.
 Vanderbilt pulled off a shocking 40-35 upset against Alabama last season, but can the Commodores knock off the Crimson Tide on the road?
 According to the latest Week 6 college football odds, the Crimson Tide are favored by 10.5 points at home, while the over/under for total points scored is 56.5.
 SportsLine's model is backing Alabama, which has won six straight at home against Vanderbilt, to cover the spread in 58% of simulations.

 The model is also backing North Carolina (+14) to cover the spread against Clemson, while the Over (54.5) hits 59% of the time in Miami vs. Florida State.
+Other notable Week 6 college football lines include Wisconsin vs. Michigan (-17.5), Kansas State vs. Baylor (-6.5) and Texas vs. Florida (+6.5).
 Before locking in your Week 6 college football picks, be sure to check out the top college football betting picks from SportsLine's advanced computer model.

 New users can also target the all-new DraftKings promo code, which offers $200 in bonus bets if your first bet of $5 or more wins: